ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 ## What is Dependent Haskell?

-The term "dependently typed programming language" covers a huge range of designs, and there is a danger that we'll each have somethign different in mind.
+The term "dependently typed programming language" covers a huge range of designs, and there is a danger that we'll each have something different in mind.
 So this wiki page outlines one particular part of the design space, the one that Richard and Stephanie have in mind.
 It's not the only possible design -- and in any case it's not a fixed design, more sub-space of the huge design space -- but perhaps it can serve as a concrete baseline to help bring clarity